m-zafari/m-zafari/README.md

 ## 👨‍💻 About Me

-I'm a recent B.Sc. graduate in Computer Science with a strong focus on **machine learning** and its applications.
+I'm a B.Sc. graduate in Computer Science with a strong focus on **machine learning** and its applications.
 My academic journey helped me build a solid foundation in programming, algorithms, and AI concepts.
 I enjoy learning new technologies, building practical projects, and exploring innovative solutions to real-world problems.

 Excited to pursue graduate studies and further explore the world of artificial intelligence.